kyegomez/zeta/docs/index.md

 ## 👋 Hello

-zeta provides you with all the building blocks you need to build reliable, production-grade, and scalable multi-agent apps!
+zeta provides you with all the modular lego blocks you need to build bleeding edge AI models as fast as possible.

 ## 💻 Install